ianmcdavid/thcp/README.md

 # thcp
-All the CSS files for thehomechefproject.com WordPress site
+All the CSS files for thehomechefproject.com WordPress site, a rebranding for Molly Molofsky.